 Ukuleles can also be purchased locally at Guitar Center, Rockin’ Robbin, or Fuller’s Guitars.
 Remember you need a Soprano or Concert sized ukulele.

-If you plan on taking Rhythm Kids this Summer, make sure that you include the Rhythm Kids materials in your registration.
+If you plan on taking Rhythm Kids this Winter, make sure that you include the Rhythm Kids materials in your registration.
 Everyone taking the Rhythm Kids class should have something to drum with.
 A Djembe is what we recommend for the class.
 There are many different sizes and prices for Djembe drums.
 We recommend a djembe at least 12” tall at a minimum.
 12”-16” tall is a great option for children.
 For adults, a drum at least 20” tall is recommended.
 Here are a few Amazon links:

 For our guitar class, you will need a guitar, a capo, a tuner, and a pick.
 There are MANY options in terms of guitars.
 We recommend an acoustic, steel-string guitar.
 Many adults find a full-sized dreadnought acoustic guitar very difficult to play because the width of the neck of the guitar makes some chords a little difficult.
 There are some slightly smaller guitars that are much easier to play (even for grownups!)